Gallery-of-Kaeon/Kaeon-FUSION/README.md

 			sum += i

 	print sum

+_NOTE: Super Mode has only been implemented in the Java based version of Kaeon FUSION, which is now depricated._

 Here's the same code as above, also written in ONE+ but without using Super Mode: